aicheung/java-noise-gen/README.md

 # JavaNoiseGen

 JavaNoiseGen is a WIP project aimed at generating noise.
 It provides a core module, `noise.core`, that can generate noise based on specified frequencies.
-There is also a planned UI to provide a graphical interface for users, but it's still in the works.
+There is also a planned UI (`noise.ui`) to provide a graphical interface for users, but it's still in the works.

 This project has been developed with assistance from the GPT-4 model by OpenAI.